faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 docker pull nginx
 ```

-Then later ran a container using this image where I had exposed the port 80 of the container to the port 80 of the host.
+Then, later ran a container using the pulled image where I had exposed the port 80 of the container to the port 80 of the host.

 ```
 docker run --name my-nginx -d -p 8080:80 nginx